 Asian Mushroom-Noodle Soup

-Comforting and quick, this simple soup abounds with mushrooms and noodles.
+Comforting and quick, this simple soup abounds with mushrooms and noodles, along with a few minimally cooked vegetables.
 A trip to an Asian market to find exotic noodles is no longer necessary.
 Most well-stocked supermarkets feature an array of imported noodles in the Asian foods section.

-- 4 ounces bean-thread (cellophane) or rice-stick noodles
+- 4 ounces bean-thread (cellophane) or rice noodles

 - 32-ounce carton vegetable broth